Tutorial

 Bibliometrics 2 – DORA and responsible use of metrics

-This section covers why it is important to use bibliometric data responsibly and fulfil the university’s and individual researcher’s commitments to DORA (Declaration On Research Assessment).
-After completing this resource, you will be able to:
+This tutorial covers why it is important to use bibliometric data responsibly and fulfil the university’s and individual researcher’s commitments to DORA (Declaration On Research Assessment).

 Bibliometrics 3 – Finding data for publications